Build your own Twitter Bot with Kotlin

 /**

-* Publishing a given tweet into the Twitter account.
+* Publishes a given tweet to the Twitter account.

 */